enketo/enketo-express/doc/APIv2.md

 # the new /survey/offline endpoint
 In API v2 this always returns an **offline-enabled** webform (if offline capability is enabled in config) as the value for offline_url.
 If offline capability is disabled this endpoint will return a 405 Not Allowed.

-# the new /survey/offline/iframe endpoint
-Returns offline-capable iframe-friendly webform.
-Note that the offline-capability might not make sense if the parentWindow is not offline-capable (i.e. the page you're adding the iframed form too).

 # defaults
 All /survey/* endpoints, except /survey/offline, now accept `defaults[]` parameters to dynamically set form defaults.
 ```